 Pre-schooler and educator reading books in the classroom

 Cognitive science explains how the brain learns skills that are not innate or ‘biologically primary’.
-Speaking is a biologically primary skill that humans have evolved to learn or ‘pick up’ naturally, whereas reading, while closely associated with speaking, is primarily a cultural invention of the last 6,000 years, which requires repetition and external motivation to be mastered (Geary 2008; Sweller 2008).
-When a child is taught how to read, neural networks that have evolved to specialise in language and visual recognition are re-purposed for the process of reading and writing (Dehaene 2010; Snow 2021).
+Speaking is a biologically primary skill that humans have evolved to learn or ‘pick up’ naturally, whereas reading, while closely associated with speaking, is primarily a cultural invention of the last 6,000 years, which requires repetition and external motivation to master (Geary, 2008; Sweller, 2008).
+When a child is taught how to read, neural networks that have evolved to specialise in language and visual recognition are repurposed for the process of reading and writing (Dehaene, 2010; Snow, 2021).
 Reading must be explicitly and systematically taught in a structured way.

 Oral language development